Napordisch/CSV-parser/README.md

 # CSV-parser
-Simple parser for CSV databases
+Simple parser for CSV databases.
 Work in progress.